List of birds of Suriname: Gulls

 Laridae is a family of medium to large seabirds and includes gulls, kittiwakes, and terns.
 Gulls are typically gray or white, often with black markings on the head or wings.
 They have longish bills and webbed feet.
 Terns are a group of generally medium to large seabirds typically with gray or white plumage, often with black markings on the head.
 Most terns hunt fish by diving but some pick insects off the surface of fresh water.
 Terns are generally long-lived birds, with several species known to live in excess of 30 years.
-Eighteen species of Laridae have been recorded in Suriname.
+Nineteen species of Laridae have been recorded in Suriname.